Swabbing Method for Real Time PCR detection of Batrachochytrium dendrobatidis

 A chytrid fungus, Batrachochytrium dendrobatidis, causes death in post-metamorphic frogs (Nichols et al. 2001) and infects the keratinized mouthparts of tadpoles.
 It has been implicated in amphibian declines in Australia, the Neotropics, North America, and in Europe (Berger et al. 1998; Bosch et al. 2001; Bradley et al. 2002).
-This fungus has recently been discovered in amphibians in California including several species in the Sierra Nevada (Fellers et al. 2001).
-For more information on this disease please go to the JCU amphibian diseases home page.
+In California (USA), this fungus is known to infect several species of amphibians and has had a particularly severe impact on Rana muscosa (Fellers et al. 2001).

 Fellers et al. (2001) found that conspicuous oral disc abnormalities including depigmented tooth rows, depigmenteed jaw sheaths, and swollen labial papillae (along the margins of the oral disc) are strongly associated with Batrachochytrium infection in R. muscosa.
 However, Rachowicz (2002) found that a lack of pigmentation in R. muscosa tadpole mouthparts is also associated with a seasonal trend in mouthpart pigmentation.

 Rachowicz and Vredenburg (2004) distinguished between the patterns of mouthpart loss due to chytridiomycosis versus depigmentation associated with overwintering temperatures (see figure below).
 Since chytridiomycosis has been found in populations that have undergone declines, we recommend that herpetologists examine tadpole mouthparts and take proper precautions to prevent spread of this disease.